standardebooks/manual/6-standard-ebooks-section-patterns.rst

 			<b>An Anonymous Volunteer</b> and <b epub:type="z3998:personal-name">David Widger</b><br/>
 			for<br/>
 			<a href="https://www.gutenberg.org/ebooks/965">Project Gutenberg</a><br/>
-			and on digital scans available at the<br/>
+			and on digital scans from the<br/>
 			<a href="https://archive.org/details/worksofdumas24dumaiala">Internet Archive</a>.</p>

 		#.
 If the Standard ebooks producer also transcribed the book *in its entirety*, then the first line becomes: :html:`<p>This ebook was transcribed and produced for<br/>`.